jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 - `Lumino API Documentation <https://jupyterlab.github.io/lumino/>`_

 JupyterLab Extensions
 ---------------------

+A plugin is the basic unit of extensibility in JupyterLab.
+JupyterLab supports several types of plugins:

+-  **application plugins:** Application plugins are the fundamental building block of JupyterLab functionality.
+Application plugins interact with JupyterLab and other plugins by requiring services provided by other plugins, and optionally providing their own service to the system.
+-  **mime renderer plugins:** Mime renderer plugins are simplified, restricted ways to extend JupyterLab to render custom mime data in notebooks and files.
+These plugins are automatically converted to equivalent application plugins by JupyterLab when they are loaded.
+-  **theme plugins:** Theme plugins provide a way to customize the appearance of JupyterLab by changing themeable values (i.e., CSS variable values) and providing additional fonts and graphics to JupyterLab.

 Plugins are distributed in JupyterLab extensions—one extension can contain multiple plugins.
 An extension can be distributed in several ways:

 - A "source" extension is a JavaScript (npm) package that exports one or more plugins.
 Installing a source extension requires a user to rebuild JupyterLab.
 This rebuilding step requires Node.js and may take a lot of time and memory, so some users may not be able to install the extension.
 - A "prebuilt" extension (new in JupyterLab 3.0) is a bundle of JavaScript code that can be loaded into JupyterLab without rebuilding JupyterLab.
 In this case, the extension developer uses tools provided by JupyterLab to compile a source extension into a JavaScript bundle that includes the non-JupyterLab JavaScript dependencies, then distributes the resulting bundle in, for example, a Python pip or conda package.
 Users installing prebuilt extensions do not have to have Node.js installed and can immediately use the extension without a JupyterLab rebuild.